 In other words, if you begin cohabitating with your soon-to-be spouse before the marriage and your relationship meets other criteria of a common-law marriage, you may be considered legally married before your wedding.

 2. The Prenup Was Unconscionable When Drafted

-To be valid and enforceable, a prenuptial agreement cannot be unconscionable when drafted and signed by the parties.
+For a prenuptial agreement to be valid and enforceable, the agreement cannot be unconscionable when drafted and signed by the parties.
 The term “unconscionable” means that the terms of the contract are unfair or oppressive to one party.

 What qualifies as unconscionable is determined on a case-by-case basis.
-A prenup – just like any contract, for that matter – can be voided when it is unjust or extremely one-sided in favor of one party.
+A prenup – just like any contract – can be voided when it is unjust or extremely one-sided in favor of one party.

-If you are seeking to invalidate a prenuptial agreement, speak with a Georgetown divorce attorney to help you prove that the contract is unconscionable.
+If you are seeking to invalidate a prenuptial agreement on these grounds, speak with a Georgetown divorce attorney to help you prove that the contract is unconscionable.